kitspace/awesome-electronics/README.md

 ## 3D Part Models
 - [GrabCad](https://grabcad.com/library/electronic-components-1) - Community supported database of 3D models with a large number of electronic component models.
 - [3D ContentCentral](https://www.3dcontentcentral.com) - Website dedicated to 3D models of parts (requires login).
+- [Altium Designer Libraries](https://www.altium.com/documentation/other_installers#!libraries) - `.IntLib` and `.PcbLib` of electronic components from different manufacturers.

 ## Other Lists
 - [PwnKitteh/InsanelyCheapElectronics](https://github.com/PwnKitteh/InsanelyCheapElectronics) - A list of cheap electronics from China, that you can use in your projects.